Psychological Healing

 by Saint Leo the Great, pope

 And what is this division?
-Well, if you read the texts of both Luke 12:49–53 and Matthew 10:34–36, you might realize that it is the division between the people and men of good will.
+Well, if you compare the texts of Luke 12:49–53 and Matthew 10:34–36, you might realize that it is the division between the people and men of good will.

-Christian peace is not the comfort of having everything go smoothly, just as you would like it to go; Christian peace is the confidence—the peace of heart and mind—of believing that no matter what happens, no matter how much a trial it may be, Christ will give you the courage and strength to do whatever needs to be done
+Peace is not the comfort of having everything go smoothly, just as you would like it to go; peace is the confidence—the peace of heart and mind—of believing that no matter what happens, no matter how much a trial it may be, God will give you the courage and strength to do whatever needs to be done to fulfill His will.

 Back to the list of questions